jpgimenez/qa/README.rst

     skip this if createzopecoverage could provide at some point this information directly.

+rebuild_i18n.sh
+    Single script to synchronize i18n pot files with all translatable strings extracted form the package scripts and templates.
+Will also report any errors and suspect untranslated messages found.

 `z3c.dependencychecker`_
     Checks which imports are done and compares them to what's in setup.py and warn when discovering missing or unneeded dependencies.